xmtp/libxmtp/examples/cli/README.md

    ./xli.sh --db user2.db3 info
    ```

 5. Send a message into the conversation.
 The message is sent using [one session between each installation](https://github.com/xmtp/libxmtp/blob/main/README.md#installation-key-bundles) associated with the sender and recipient.
-The message is encrypted using a session key dedicated to this single message per the [double ratchet algorithm](https://github.com/xmtp/libxmtp/blob/main/README.md#double-ratchet-messaging).
+The message is encrypted using a per-message encryption key derived using the [double ratchet algorithm](https://github.com/xmtp/libxmtp/blob/main/README.md#double-ratchet-messaging).

    ```bash
    ./xli.sh --db user1.db3 send <user2_address> "hello"